“You will not call me Twilight. My name is Nihilus.”

 Titan completely loses it when Twilight manages to Breaking Lecture him; even after she takes away his power, he still tries to fight her, which gets him killed.

-Villain Exit Stage Left: When Esteem realizes that Twilight is too powerful for him to defeat, he flees.
+Villain Exit Stage Left: Esteem chooses to flee rather than fight Princess Luna (fitting, her being a Physical God and all).
+He also tries to escape when he realizes that Twilight is too powerful for him to defeat.
 Twilight intercepts and kills him.

 Discord sticks around just long enough to temporarily reduce Titan's power — giving the heroes a chance to prepare for the Final Battle — and then flees.
 Luna implies that he left the planet altogether, presumably to return to his former career of tormenting starship captains.